Pentachlaena betamponensis

 Pentachlaena betamponensis is a tree in the family Sarcolaenaceae.
 It is endemic to Madagascar.
 It is named for the Betampona Reserve where the species is found.

 Description

 Pentachlaena betamponensis grows as a tree of unknown height.
 Its coriaceous leaves are obovate in shape and coloured brown above and greenish brown below.
 They measure up to 5 cm long.
 The inflorescences bear up to 10 flowers, each with five sepals and five petals.
 Fruits are unknown.

 Distribution and habitat

-Pentachlaena betamponensis is known only from the eastern region of Atsinanana where it is found in the Betampona Reserve.
-Its habitat is humid forest from sea-level to about 500 m altitude.
+Pentachlaena betamponensis is known only from the eastern region of Atsinanana, where it confined to the Betampona Reserve.
+Its habitat is humid forest from 350–580 m altitude.

+Conservation

+Pentachlaena betamponensis has been assessed as critically endangered on the IUCN Red List.
+It has only one known subpopulation.
+The species is threatened by logging and cyclones.